Dipendra1896/wt-test/README.md

 iframe
 You can add additional elements and CSS to make the webpage more visually appealing.
 Deadline: 23 December, 8 am

-Lab 2: Flow layout and Positioned layout in CSS.
+<h3>Lab 2: Flow layout and Positioned layout in CSS.<h/3>

 Create a wrapper element as shown in the figure below to fill the empty space in smaller viewports.
-It specifies a maximum width and will horizontally center itself within the parent if space is available.
+It specifies a maximum width and will horizontally center itself

+within the parent if space is available.
 It includes some horizontal "breathing room" so that its children aren't pressed up against the viewport's edges. wrapper
 <<<<<<< HEAD

 hint: max-width